Planning and Community Development

 Certified Survey Map Checklist (CSM) - Used when combining or splitting a parcel.
 Check with the planner before submitting to Waukesha County.

 Site Plan Checklist - Required when changing building colors, structure, grading, lighting, or landscaping.

-LEVEL C Checklists - These checklists will help you accurately provide the supporting exhibits for your project.
-It is indicated on the main project checklist if these are required for your submittal.
+Other ("Level C") Checklists - These checklists are very specific to projects.
+Which means you might not need them.
+These checklists will help you accurately provide the supporting exhibits for your project.
+It is indicated on the checklist within the Planning and Community Development Application if these are required for your submittal.

 Building Plan Checklist

 Grading Plan Checklist

 Landscape Plan Checklist

 Storm Water Management Checklist